MrNooberDude/Doors-Custom-Things/README.md

 # FAQ (probably)

-## Do I need a specific executor? (e.g. Synapse, Krnl...)
+## Do I need a specific executor? (e.g. Synapse, Electron...)
 **Short Answer:** You shouldn't worry about compatibility.
 **Long Answer:** Unless you are using a pretty low level exploit, everything should go as planned.
-So stuff like Synapse X, Scriptware, KRNL, Fluxus, they all should work fine.
+So stuff like Synapse X, Scriptware, Electron, Fluxus, they all should work fine.

 ## Will I get banned for using this?
 **Short Answer:** If you're using an alt, you shouldn't really worry.